-PCS follows all applicable laws in serving its EL students, including full-inclusion in the classroom, and, as needed, small group instruction and/or individual instructional accommodations in the classroom.
-The EL Coordinator and other designated learning guides support students in the classroom on a scheduled basis.
+MHS follows all applicable laws in serving its EL students, including full-inclusion in the classroom, and, as needed, small group instruction and/or individual instructional accommodations in the classroom.

-PCS administers the Home Language Survey upon a student's enrollment.
-All students who indicate that their home language is one other than English, are administered the ELPAC within 30 days of enrollment, unless they have previously taken the CELDT/ELPAC.
+MHS administers the Home Language Survey upon a student's enrollment.
+All students who indicate that their home language is one other than English, are administered the English Language Proficiency Assessments of California (ELPAC) within 30 days of enrollment, unless they have previously taken the ELPAC.
 Those identified as EL will take the ELPAC annually thereafter until reclassified as Fluent English Proficient (R-FEP).
 Students reclassified as R-FEP are monitored for 4 years.

-PCS notifies all parents of EL students prior to ELPAC administration.
-Parents will receive results within 30 days of PCS receiving results from the publisher.
-The ELPAC is used to determine qualification to reclassify an EL student as Fluent English Proficient (R-FEP).
-TLC sends a staff member to state-sponsored or regional ELPAC trainings, and in turn, the staff member trains other staff to administer the ELPAC effectively to students.
+MHS notifies all parents of EL students prior to ELPAC administration.
+Parents will receive ELPAC results within 30 days of MHS receiving results from the publisher.
+The ELPAC is one metric used to determine qualification to reclassify an EL student as R-FEP.
+The Tracy Learning Center (TLC) sends a staff member to state-sponsored or regional ELPAC trainings, and in turn, they train other staff to administer the ELPAC to students.